 The staff videographer is responsible for producing video content within a certain coverage zone or section at Spectator, working closely with writers and editors to craft visually driven, journalistic narratives within their videos.
 They will be responsible for all roles within a production team on various video projects, including cinematographer, direction, production, sound, lighting, etc.

-The Design Editor manages a staff with a two-part responsibility: first, to tell stories and present information in a clear, visually engaging manner, and second, to unite editorial content with broadsheet paper by incorporating photos, typefaces, graphics, and illustrations in a creative, informative way within the framework of a well-defined, though constantly evolving style sheet, As the leader of this staff, the Design Editor is responsible for maximizing the potential of each aspect of that description.
-This entails:
+The Design Editor manages a staff with a two-part responsibility: first, to tell stories and present information in a clear, visually engaging manner, and second, to unite editorial content with broadsheet paper by incorporating photos, typefaces, graphics, and illustrations in a creative, informative way within the framework of a well-defined, though constantly evolving print style sheet.
+As the leader of this staff, the Design Editor is responsible for ensuring that each aspect of that description is fulfilled.

-Therefore, the design editor should possess the following: mastery of Adobe InDesign, Photoshop, and Illustrator, as well as supporting online and interactive graphic production formats; knowledge of Spectator print formats and methods; strong organizational skills, a passion for design in general, and the desire to improve Spectator’s design to make it as strong as possible on a consistent basis.
+Therefore, the design editor should possess the following: mastery of Adobe InDesign, Photoshop, and Illustrator, as well as supporting online and interactive graphic production formats; knowledge of Spectator print formats and methods; strong organizational skills; a passion for design in general and the desire to improve Spectator’s design to make it as strong as possible on a consistent basis.

-The illustrations deputy oversees all of the illustrations for The Eye, A&E, and Opinion columns.
+The illustrations deputy oversees all of the illustrations for The Eye, and Opinion columns.
 They work closely with a team of illustrators and with other section editors and deputies to ensure that all illustrations are high-quality, visually representative, and delivered in a timely manner.
 Responsibilities include attending zone and CPM meetings, planning illustrations alongside the staff illustrators and appropriate section editors, ensuring that all necessary illustrations are submitted in a timely manner, and providing illustrators with consistent and constructive feedback on their work.
 They should expect to web-save illustrations for their section at the end of each production night and hold weekly illustrations meetings.
 Applicants should have a strong visual sense, illustration capabilities, and intermediate to advanced knowledge of Adobe Photoshop.